 Skip to main content

 At TheGivingMachine, we want to help you do just that by allowing you to raise money entirely FREE as you and your colleagues' shop.
-Make TheGivingMachine part of your CSR strategy!
+Make TheGivingMachine part of your CSR and ESG strategy to align your business goals with social responsibility and sustainability.
 Sign up today to generate cash donations for a range of charities.
 You can find out more about TheGivingMachine here.

-Find out how TheGivingMachine can help with your company's CSR or Get in touch to set up a Lottery benefiting the cause of your choice
+Find out how TheGivingMachine can help with your company's CSR and ESG or Get in touch to set up a Lottery benefiting the cause of your choice

-For many, corporate social responsibility (CSR) presents an opportunity for a business to strengthen relations with stakeholders at every level, having become an integral part of developing company strategies and partnerships.
+For many, Corporate Social Responsibility (CSR) and Environmental, Social, and Governance (ESG) presents an opportunity for a business to strengthen relations with stakeholders at every level, having become an integral part of developing company strategies and partnerships.

-As customers, employees and suppliers begin to place more value on corporate social responsibility initiatives, businesses have looked to CSR as a means of strengthening the company whilst contributing back to society.
+As customers, employees and suppliers begin to place more value on Corporate Social Responsibility and Environmental, Social, and Governance initiatives, businesses have looked to CSR and ESG as a means of strengthening the company whilst contributing back to society.

-When CSR is strategically considered with an effective strategy, it supports increasing company performance as well as generating positive social impact.
+When CSR and ESG is strategically considered with an effective strategy, it supports increasing company performance as well as generating positive social impact.

-So, what exactly is corporate social responsibility, what are the benefits of it and why is it so important?
+So, what exactly is Corporate Social Responsibility and Environmental, Social, and Governance, what are the benefits of it and why is it so important?

-In this handy guide to CSR, we’ll answer all of those questions and more.
+In this handy guide to CSR and ESG, we’ll answer all of those questions and more.

 Have a read!